 The downside to meal delivery services is that they’re designed for couples and families, not folks who live alone or only cook for one person.
 While 80 Fresh is single-friendly, the bigger names like HelloFresh and Blue Apron are more geared towards family meal plans.

 If you don’t mind heaps of leftovers of the same meal each week, then ordering a meal kit of two servings per meal (approximately 6 meals’ worth in the average meal delivery) could be a possible solution.
-However, if you prefer variety when it comes to food and you are only cooking for one, then meal delivery services might not be suitable for your situation (yet – some companies claim they’re working on single-serve kits for future release).
+However, if you prefer variety when it comes to food and you are only cooking for one.
+Meal delivery services might not suit your situation (yet – some companies claim they’re working on single-serve kits for future release).

 No Time or Energy to Cook?